punitmishra/sap-cxii-tech-ex-01/README.md

 Technical Exercise for SAP.

 ## What is the goal?
 You are tasked with implementing a product similarity search feature using the given dataset.
 Given a product’s `unique ID` (uniq_id), your goal is to retrieve a list of `similar products` based on `specific attributes`.
+As you think and solve the problem below,

+### Explain your design decisions and trade-offs
+### Suggested Approaches:
+- Implement approximate nearest neighbors using libraries like FAISS, Annoy, or HNSW
+- Utilize dimensionality reduction techniques (e.g., PCA, t-SNE) before similarity computation
+- Consider caching strategies for frequently accessed products

+### Multimodal Similarity Search (Optional)
+- Extend the similarity search to incorporate both text and image features, creating a multimodal product recommendation system.
+#### Text-Based Similarity:
+- Extract meaningful features from product descriptions, names, and other text attributes-
+- Use natural language processing techniques to capture semantic similarity between products
+- Implement techniques like TF-IDF, word embeddings, or transformer-based embeddings

+#### Image-Based Similarity:
+- For products with available image URLs, download and process the images
+- Extract visual features using pre-trained convolutional neural networks (e.g., ResNet, EfficientNet)
+- Calculate visual similarity between products

+### Combined Approach:
+- Develop a method to combine text-based and image-based similarity scores
+- Allow configurable weighting between different similarity components
+- Implement a fallback mechanism when certain features are unavailable.

+---

 ## Part 1: Similarity Search Function